xy-grainsynth/workshop/workshop intro.md

 <br>
 [Granular synthesis](https://www.soundonsound.com/techniques/granular-synthesis)  is a sound processing technique where a sample recording is processed by splitting it up into small chunks, and resynthesizing them in different ways according to different grain synth parameters.
 Especially granular synthesis is the idea of time stretching a sample without changing the pitch, or pitch shifting a recording without changing the length of the sample. [explanation from izotope with sound examples](https://www.izotope.com/en/learn/the-basics-of-granular-synthesis.html)<br>
 <br>
-We will implement the basic functionality of grain synthesis based on individually chosen sound recordings.
+We will implement the basic functionality of granular synthesis based on individually chosen sound recordings.